-Learning Japanese with a high susceptibility to collecting I quickly got into buying some Japanese Pokemon cards here and there.
+Learning Japanese with a high susceptibility to collecting I was browsing the web to buy Japanese Pokemon cards for my collection.
 It’s wintertime, the time for video games, Lego, and yes Pokemon Trading Cards.

 Ordering stuff from Japan can be a pain if you have no clue about the language and don’t know where to start.
-In this little guide, I want to show you how to order Japanese Pokemon Cards directly from Amazon Japan for the recent stuff and show you how to get for the more difficult to find stuff.
+In this little guide, I want to show you how to order Japanese Pokemon Cards directly from Amazon Japan for the recent stuff and how to get the more difficult-to-find cards.

 Get the latest Japanese Pokemon Cards from Amazon.co.jp

-Amazon Japan is offering its very own store by the Japanese Pokemon Center.
+Amazon Japan is offering its very own store by the Japanese Pokemon Center and is one of the best places online to buy Japanese Pokemon cards.
 You can get all the latest card sets (+ all the other merch as well) and when browsing around you’ll even find some older stuff for retail.

 The first thing to do is: Change the interface from Japanese to English